De Novo PROTAC Design with Gen AI and FBDD

 A PROTAC (PROteolysis TArgeting Chimera) is a small molecule that facilitates the degradation of disease-causing proteins by recruiting an E3 ubiquitin ligase to the target protein, leading to its ubiquitination and subsequent degradation by the proteasome.
 PROTAC technology effectively addresses undruggable targets and overcomes drug resistance.
 Its catalytic mechanism allows for high potency at low concentrations, potentially reducing toxicity and enhancing therapeutic efficacy.

-Why designing PROTACs is a whole different ball game?
+Why designing PROTACs is a whole different ball game.

 Designing effective PROTACs poses several challenges, starting with the selection of the right target protein and E3 ligase.
 Not all proteins are amenable to degradation via PROTACs, and the limited options for E3 ligases further constrain the design.
 Achieving stable ternary complex formation between the PROTAC, target protein, and E3 ligase is critical for success, requiring careful optimization of binding interactions, spatial arrangement, and cooperation.
 Additionally, PROTACs’ large molecular size and poor drug-like properties pose difficulties for oral bioavailability, cell permeability, and tissue penetration, complicating the balance between potency and pharmacokinetics.
 Ensuring selective degradation of target proteins while avoiding off-target effects and minimizing E3 ligase disruption—particularly the “hook effect” at high doses—also remains a significant challenge.